Annex B: High Line Speed Inspection System (HLIS) - Beef

 - Organ remnant (see note below)

 Defects ≤5.0 cm are not scored.
 Minor defects include any defect between >5 cm and ≤7.5 cm.
 Major defects include one or more remnants >7.5 cm in size.
-Note that the presence of spinal cord in cattle under thirty months (UTM) is scored under this category.

 - Scar tissue/adhesions